OSVTAC/project-recommendations-site/README.md

 This repository contains the "built" version of the Markdown files for OSVTAC's open source voting system project recommendations.
-(OSVTAC stands for San Francisco's [Open Source Voting System Technical Advisory Committee][osvtac].)
+(OSVTAC stands for San Francisco's [Open Source Voting System Technical Advisory Committee][osvtac-site].)

-The "source" Markdown files are located in the ["project-recommendations"][recommendations-repo] repository.
-If you would like to contribute suggestions to the recommendations, you should consult the [`README`][recommendations-repo] file of that repository.
+The "source" Markdown files are located in the `project-recommendations`
+repository: <https://github.com/OSVTAC/project-recommendations>.
+If you would like to contribute suggestions to the document text, you should consult the [`README`][recommendations-repo] file of that repository.

 The current "site" repository serves two purposes: